 Cell EXPLORERS NVRL - UCD

 The Cell EXPLORERS NVRL-UCD team brings the Fantastic DNA School Roadshow to primary schools around Dublin.
-Visits can take place during Spring 2020 and later on this autumn around the time of National Science Week in November 2020.
+Visits can take place during autumn around the time of National Science Week in November 2023.

 The Cell EXPLORERS NVRL University College Dublin team was established in May 2017 and originated from Ed O’Kelly's fun encounter with Cell EXPLORERS at the St Patrick's Day Festival Big Day Out, 2016.
 The team is coordinated from the National Virus Reference Laboratory (NVRL), in Belfield by Karen McGibney with the assistance of Dr Jaythoon Hassan, both staff of NVRL, UCD.